-The Priority Pass Airport Experience Survey sheds new light on the behaviors of consumers at the airport.
+The Priority Pass Airport Experience Survey sheds new light on the behaviours of consumers at the airport.
 Two thirds of respondents (64%) agreed that they like to access a bargain at the airport with 35% looking for something luxurious that they would not ordinarily buy.
 The latter reinforces previous identification of an emerging group of travelers, ‘The Conspicuous Consumer’, keen to show their status, seeking luxury at affordable prices and keen to share their exclusive experiences with friends.

 Stephen Simpson, Global Marketing Director for Priority Pass, part of Collinson Group commented: “We are witnessing an important shift in mind-set when it comes to the airport experience and it is clear that today’s frequent flyers no longer view themselves as passengers merely transiting the airport but as consumers seeking more rewarding travel journeys.
-In order to address this, Priority Pass has developed a range of offers which extends its lounge access program to include other benefits to improve the airport experience.
+In order to address this, Priority Pass has developed a range of offers which extends its lounge access programme to include other benefits to improve the airport experience.
 We are working to extend these benefits further to make every aspect of the airport experience easier and more enjoyable for our Members.”

 The Airport lounge as a sanctuary